LocalGovDigital/localgovdigital.github.io/membership/disciplinary-procedure.md

 The Chair will then consider the details heard in private.
 S/he must decide whether the case against the member has been established on the balance of probabilities, i.e. whether misconduct is confirmed.

-If this is the case, when they are considering appropriate disciplinary action, s/he should also consider any special, mitigating circumstances, the member’s previous record, how Localgov Digital has dealt with similar cases in the past and whether the proposed action is reasonable in view of all the circumstances.
+If this is the case, when they are considering appropriate disciplinary action, s/he should also consider any special, mitigating circumstances, the member's previous record, how Localgov Digital has dealt with similar cases in the past and whether the proposed action is reasonable in view of all the circumstances.

 The Chair shall give the member written confirmation of the decision normally within five working days of the meeting.
 This will include notifying the member of her/his right of appeal and the procedure to be followed.